Troy2727/coedit_flow/README.md

 💡 **Bonus Tip: Visualizing the Stack**

 Many developers include a diagram like this to give a clearer understanding of the application's architecture and flow.
-This is what it looks like for CoEdit Flow:
+This is what it looks like for the Live Docs Application:

 ```
 ┌──────────────────────────────────────────────┐